 Unlimited-size file transfer with no signup required.

 Smash is shaped for casual senders.
-Its biggest strength: no hard file size cap on any plan.
 Large files past the free cap go into a slower queue, which is fine if you're not in a hurry

 There's a free tier, and you can ship work on it before deciding to upgrade.
 Confirm what's included on their site.

-Closest in the same category: Podshare, Dropbox, Google Drive.
-Each has its own shape — see the alternatives page for a side-by-side.
+Other tools in the same category: Podshare, Dropbox, Google Drive.